ZELL AM SEE, AUSTRIA

 There are plenty of other options for skiers and snowboarders, too.
 Routes for freeriders, snow parks and a new super pipe are just some of the leading options for those searching for something a little different.

-Apres ski, restaurants and other activities in Zell Am See
+Apres ski and restaurants in Zell Am See

 You can even enjoy a relaxing day in one of the many excellent rustic ski huts across the resort, with mulled wine and breathtaking views available.
 Overall, there are 22 bars, restaurants and discos spread across the area, making it one of the best spots for varied and exciting night-time entertainment.